Your housing in your hands.

 Housing for Everyone

-The skills we teach help ensure historic families are able to maintain their ancestral homes and all adobe homeowners are better equipped to preserve and protect our historic local architecture.
-And we teach self-help skills to marginalized communities in need of housing assistance.
+Using adobe helps ensure historic families are able to maintain their ancestral homes, that new home buyers can protect thier equity, and and all adobe homeowners are better equipped to preserve and protect our historic local architecture.
+It is the least expensive building material available for the owner builder.

 Protect the Environment